-Plus, there are numerous ways you can redeem your Chase Ultimate Rewards points including for travel, merchandise, events, or cash.
+Plus, there are numerous ways you can redeem your Chase Ultimate Rewards points, including for travel, merchandise, events, or cash.
 You really can’t go wrong with Ultimate Rewards.
-Hopefully, this Chase Ultimate Rewards Points review has helped you get a better idea of the variety of options you could have.
+Hopefully, this Chase Ultimate Rewards Points review has helped you better understand the variety of options you could have.

 Chase Sapphire Preferred® Card

 - Our best offer ever!
 Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,250 when you redeem through Chase Ultimate Rewards®.

 - Earn 2X points on dining including eligible delivery services, takeout and dining out and travel.
 Plus, earn 1 point per dollar spent on all other purchases.

 - Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
 For example, 100,000 points are worth $1,250 toward travel.

 - With Pay Yourself Back℠, your points are worth 25% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories.

 - Get unlimited deliveries with a $0 delivery fee and reduced service fees on eligible orders over $12 for a minimum of one year with DashPass, DoorDash's subscription service.
 Activate by 12/31/21.

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.